Brand Shoutouts

 Jack Fulk was operating a Hardee's franchise in Wilkesboro, North Carolina when he identified the gap.
 No major chain specialized in Southern-style fried chicken with scratch-made buttermilk biscuits.

-His partner, Richard Thomas, came from the other side of the industry — the first president of operations at Kentucky Fried Chicken.
+His partner, Richard Thomas, came from the other side of the industry — a senior operations executive at Kentucky Fried Chicken in its early years.

 On July 6, 1977, they opened the first Bojangles' Famous Chicken 'n Biscuits on West Boulevard in Charlotte.
 Walk-in only.
 No seating.
 In what locals called "a less desirable part of Charlotte."